ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 </details>

 ---
+13. What is the difference between parametric and non-parametric tests in machine learning?
+---

 14. A/B testing is a method of comparing two versions of a solution against each other to determine which one performs better.
 What are some of the pros and cons of A/B testing?